Mmaz1988/xle-glueworkbench-interface/README.md

 *Given the requirements are met

-# WARNING
-- The current version is simply a toy example to illustrate how it can be done.
-- This system is developed on MacOS.
-Please report compatibility issues with other platforms

 # Requirements
 - This project requires an installation of XLE.
 It is designed to be version independent, but feedback is welcome.
 - SWI-Prolog is required for translating f-structure premises to premise strings (The latest stable release is recommended; SWI-Prolog 6.x and older are not compatible with the present system.
 Currently, there is an issue with the SWI-Prolog website where the download site is marked as dangerous by some browsers).